owid/owid-datasets/datasets/COVID-2019 - Hospital & ICU/README.md

 # COVID-2019 - Hospital & ICU

-Raw data on hospitalization and Intensive Care Unit (ICU) admission rates and current occupancy for COVID-19 is sourced from the <a href="https://www.ecdc.europa.eu/en/publications-data/download-data-hospital-and-icu-admission-rates-and-current-occupancy-covid-19">European Centre for Disease Prevention and Control (ECDC)</a>, the <a href="https://coronavirus.data.gov.uk/details/healthcare">government of the United Kingdom</a>, the <a href="https://covidtracking.com">COVID Tracking Project</a>, and the <a href="https://covid19tracker.ca">COVID-19 Tracker</a>.
+Raw data on hospitalization and Intensive Care Unit (ICU) admission rates and current occupancy for COVID-19 is sourced from the <a href="https://www.ecdc.europa.eu/en/publications-data/download-data-hospital-and-icu-admission-rates-and-current-occupancy-covid-19">European Centre for Disease Prevention and Control (ECDC)</a>, the <a href="https://coronavirus.data.gov.uk/details/healthcare">government of the United Kingdom</a>, the <a href="https://covidtracking.com">COVID Tracking Project</a>, the <a href="https://covid19tracker.ca">COVID-19 Tracker</a>, and the <a href="https://datadashboard.health.gov.il/COVID-19/general">Israeli Ministry of Health</a>.

 Our complete COVID-19 dataset is a collection of the COVID-19 data maintained by <em>Our World in Data</em>. <strong>It is updated daily</strong> and includes data on confirmed cases, deaths, and testing.